 One in a long series of screen adaptations of Agatha Christie mystery stories, this particular installment, produced by ITV, was released in the UK on 6 Sep 09.
 Oddly, it had actually been filmed more than a year earlier, and already shown in many other markets by the time of its presentation on British television.
 Even a DVD collection for the season (season 3) was for sale before the episode was aired in the UK.

 Wendy played the supporting role of Mrs. Crump, the gruff household cook and wife of the butler.
 It was her last dramatic role before the worsening of her illness in late 2008.
+She spoke about the role to talk-show host Paul O'Grady in April of that year:

 Playing Mr. Crump, the butler, was veteran actor Ken Campbell.
 By sad coincidence, this was also his last role; he passed away in early August of 2008, shortly after filming had been completed.